 Listen To Their Story – Ex-CIA Undercover Officer Tells Lessons From Life

-What harm can come if we listen to their story, really listen?
+What harm can come if we truly listen to their story?
 Listen as if we are trying to create a bridge to connection, not a wall to isolation and disconnection.

 Listen To Their Story – Parents Listening To Kids

-What if parents listen to their kid’s stories as if they want to believe children, not just to make them feel like they are being listened to?
+What if parents listen to their kids’ stories as if they genuinely want to believe their children, not just to make them feel heard?
 How do you think your children will respond if you listen to their story for real?

 Listen To Their Story – Lovers & Partners in Relationships